PrimeDX/shadcn-mcp/README.md

 ### Tools
 - `list_components` - List all available shadcn UI components
-- `generate_component` - Generate a shadcn UI component in your project
+- `generate_component` - Provides the command to generate a shadcn UI component in your project
   - Supports TypeScript and JavaScript
   - Configurable Tailwind CSS integration
+  - Returns the exact command to execute rather than executing it directly
-- `init_shadcn` - Initialize shadcn in your project
+- `init_shadcn` - Provides the command to initialize shadcn in your project
   - Supports TypeScript and JavaScript
   - Configurable Tailwind CSS integration
+  - Returns the exact command to execute rather than executing it directly
 - `get_component_info` - Get detailed information about a specific component

 ## Installation